pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 The whole thing seemed very _This Is Your Life_.
 The stage was filled not just with so-called young artists, but with the current faces of Canada's opera scene.
 It was a very welcome thing to hear Haji's Rodolfo and Craighead's Colline; both singers have spent years with these roles, and they sound beautifully ingrained and organic.
 MacNaughton is a riot onstage, and it's good to be reminded of that.

 The four Ensemble Studio singers all took on roles that might have seemed, at first thought, like an odd fit; yet they spent the night convincing me otherwise.
-Chan showed
+Chan filled out the space in Puccini's writing with lovely line, and Allison lent a stoic side to Schaunard.
+Margison's Mimì was spacious and honest, and she avoided the easy traps of trying to push out more sound than she has.
+Eberwein was a more layered Musetta than I've seen before, slightly more self-conscious, as though she pep talks herself into her hunt for Marcello.

 \#OperaForToronto